bagder/docs/poll-vs-select.md

  **select** - has existed for a great while and exists almost everywhere.
-A problem with many file descriptors is that you cannot know if you will overflow the the bitmask as you can't check the file descriptor against `FD_SETSIZE` in a portable manner.
+A problem with many file descriptors is that you cannot know if you will overflow the bitmask as you can't check the file descriptor against `FD_SETSIZE` in a portable manner.

- Many unix versions allow `FD_SETSIZE` to be re-defined at compile time, but Linux does not
+ Many unix versions allow `FD_SETSIZE` to be re-defined at compile time, but Linux does not.

  One quirk is that the include header required for the `fd_set` type varies between systems.